jaden/cloudflare-backup/README.md

 ## Usage

-`node -r dotenv/config bin/cf-backup.js > cloudflare-zones.bind.txt`
+`npm start`

-All of the DNS records for all of your zones will be dumped to stdout in a BIND compatible format.
+All of the DNS records for all of your zones will be dumped in a BIND compatible format.